utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 [**The Web Performance Team at the Wikimedia Foundation!**](https://www.peterhedenskog.com/blog/2017/05/join-the-web-performance-team-at-wikimedia/): We're fascinated by the number of <a href="https://grafana.wikimedia.org/?orgId=1" target="_blank">dashboards</a> Wikimedia shares publicly.
 They were recently searching for someone to join their web performance team, and provided a ton of insight into what they collect and why it's important.
 A really interetsting read.

+[**Reducing API Overhead by 70% with Prometheus and Grafana**](https://blog.algorithmia.com/reducing-api-overhead-with-prometheus-and-grafana/): In this article, Patrick outlines how Algorithmia updated their monitoring stack to add flexibility and power and save time building dashboards and alerting.

 [**PromCon 2017: Grafana and Prometheus - Carl Bergquist**](https://www.youtube.com/watch?v=PDpP1uX_orE): A few issues ago we linked Grafana Labs developer, Carl Bergquist's PromCon 2017 <a href="https://docs.google.com/presentation/d/1NTYA6J7qZNhJlFEzaBOB-jVzVAGS8C5etJflAjXvVec/edit#slide=id.p" target="_blank">slide deck</a>.
 Now that all the videos are online, you can watch <a href="https://www.youtube.com/watch?v=PDpP1uX_orE" target="_blank">his presentation</a>, and check out the rest of the videos <a href="https://www.youtube.com/watch?v=4Pr-z8-r1eo&list=PLoz-W_CUquUlnvoEBbqChb7A0ZEZsWSXt" target="_blank">here</a>.

 [**Building a LoRaWAN Enabled Bat Detector**](https://www.rs-online.com/designspark/building-a-lorawan-enabled-bat-detector): We've seen Batman <a href="https://twitter.com/vpetersson/status/898472680042754048/photo/1?ref_src=twsrc%5Etfw&ref_url=http%3A%2F%2Flocalhost%3A3002%2F2017%2F08%2F18%2Ftimeshiftgrafanabuzz-1w-issue-9%2F" target="_blank">pop up</a> a <a href="https://twitter.com/cubeeek/status/900035936553250816/photo/1?ref_src=twsrc%5Etfw&ref_url=http%3A%2F%2Flocalhost%3A3002%2F2017%2F08%2F25%2Ftimeshiftgrafanabuzz-1w-issue-10%2F" target="_blank">a few times</a> in graphs recently, but this article is about tracking a different kind of bat – using a custom-built solar powered bat detector and Grafana.